 I like this site because it's not all multiple choice.
 You have to solve problems completely on your own, which awesome practice for the AP test.
 There are tons of different activities that relate to all aspects of the course, and you can check your answers as you find them.
 This is a helpful resource for practice problems that will allow you to develop a strong fundamental understanding of the concepts.

 Albert has sets of practice questions organized by concept.
 Each question is labeled Easy, Medium, or Hard, so you'll know whether you've mastered the material.
 (You need to pay to access some materials.)
 The site also records your progress and the accuracy of your answers in each topic area to make it easier to identify where your skills still need work.
-All questions are multiple choice, so make sure you also practice open-ended questions elsewhere (or do some of the problems without looking at the answer choices).
+All questions are multiple choice, so make sure you also practice open-ended questions elsewhere.
+You'll also need to create and pay for an account to access most of the materials.

 This site has a bunch of practice tests on all topics related to AP Chemistry.
 Each test has a difficulty rating along with a listing of the average amount of time required to complete the questions.
 These tests are multiple choice, but there are plenty that will ask you to solve stoichiometry problems or balance equations.
 Just like Albert iO, once you're well-versed in the material, you can try to do the problems without looking at the answer choices.